fivetran/dbt_youtube_analytics_source/README.md

 ### Enable Video Metadata

 By default, the video metadata functionality within this package is disabled.
-If you have [configured a cloud function to sync your video metadata into a `VIDEOS` table](https://github.com/fivetran/dbt_youtube_analytics_source/blob/main/README.md#youtube-video-metadata), you must enable the package to incorporate the metadata into your package.
+If you have [configured a cloud function to sync your video metadata into a `VIDEOS` table](https://github.com/fivetran/dbt_youtube_analytics_source/blob/main/README.md#youtube-video-metadata), you must enable the video metadata functionality to incorporate the metadata into your package.
 You may use the variable configuration below in your `dbt_project.yml` to enable this functionality:

 ```yml
 # dbt_project.yml